 Based on this, the process of migration, usually, involves several basic steps.
 However, the issue of migration is especially relevant for large-size merchants, payment facilitators, and payment service providers.

-The 3 major reasons for migration to a new processor are as follows.
+The 3 major reasons for migration to a new payment processor are as follows.

 - Your current processor is reluctant to lower your processing fees.
 Even if your processing volume has grown to a significant level.
 So, the right thing to do is try to partner with a new processor willing to offer better terms.

 - Transaction data.
-Transaction data storage is important for reporting and statistical purposes.
-Based on these data you can track your processing activity.
+In particular, transaction data storage is essential for reporting and statistical purposes.
+Based on these data, you can track your processing activity.
 And, more important, you can define processing patterns.
 These can provide the basis for future activity optimization.
-In this regard we should mention migration of BIN-files.
-These allow you to define the types of cards your merchants accept most frequently.
-Also, using BIN files you can reduce future transaction decline rates.
+In this regard, we should mention the migration of BIN-files.
+These allow you to determine the types of cards your merchants accept most frequently.
+Also, using BIN files, you can reduce future transaction decline rates.

 - Account updater logic.
-This point is important for (again) recurring billing and declined transaction recycling.
+This point is essential for (again) recurring billing and declined transaction recycling.

 Of course, these are just the basics.
-Your “journey” to the new processor might be a tiresome one.
-And instead of hoping for the Red Sea to just part before you, it is better to devise a clear migration strategy.
-Otherwise you might get stuck somewhere along the way, like the pioneers in Sierra Nevada.
+Your “journey” to the new payment processor might be a tiresome one.
+And instead of hoping for the Red Sea to only part before you, it is better to devise a clear migration strategy.
+Otherwise, you might get stuck somewhere along the way, like the pioneers in the Sierra Nevada.

 Are you seriously considering the prospect of a migration to the new payment processor?
 Tell us your story; describe your situation to our payment experts at unipaygateway.com.
 They already helped many companies like yours to migrate to new processors smoothly and seamlessly.
 So, most probably, you will get the advice and help you need.